-How to Get Involved here Photo Gallery index 2003 to 2014A devout and kind-hearted People, giving and sharing are core values.
+How to Get Involved here Photo Gallery index 2003 to current yearA devout and kind-hearted People, giving and sharing are core values.
 In this exchange, both the giver and receiver are connected in the greater web of life.
 Year round we welcome monetary or food donations in support of Hopi traditional peoples.
+We support:

 We accept donations in support of our Hopi projects.
 Our office costs, labor and gas are donated by our dedicated volunteers.
 Our fiscal agent is Cornucopia Community Advocates, a 501c3 Arizona non profit corporation based in Sedona, AZ.
 Tax-deductible donations are made out to Cornucopia with Crossing Worlds Hopi Projects in memo field and mailed to: Crossing Worlds Hopi Projects, PO Box 3288, Sedona, AZ, 86340

 to make a recurring monthly donation please use subscribe button on donation page

 Annual Hopi Holiday Winter Gifting ProjectYour donations have supported this since 1999.
 We take food and gifts to families and elders in several villages on all 3 Mesas.

 Hopi School Children SupportWe take school and learning supplies to Hopi youth, including Hopi foster home kids, in the fall and again during our annual Hopi Holiday Project winter gifting project.
 You can also sponsor a child/family with monthly monetary donations or even ship supplies to them.